 Some outcomes of an RJ process can include a commitment by the offender to access support to resolve any underlying factors leading to offending behaviour such as alcohol misuse.

-How do I access Restorative Justice services?
+How do I access RJ services in Dorset?